NVIDIA/MDL-SDK/README.md

     To build with Qt support on Linux, your system's GLIBC needs to be release 2.14 or later.

 -   **DirectX Raytracing support**
+    Building the DXR example requires:
-    To build the DXR example, Windows 10 version 1809 and the corresponding SDK 10.0.17763.0 as well as the optional *Graphic Tools* feature are required.
+    - Windows 10 version 1809 and the corresponding SDK 10.0.17763.0 or
+    - Windows 10 version 1909 and the corresponding SDK 10.0.18362.0

+    Additionally the optional *Graphic Tools* feature has to be installed.

 <a name="doc-build-tools"></a>
 Required tools to build the documentation: